 Refinancing typically involves applying for a new mortgage.
 Shopping around for the best mortgage rates can help you get the best deal when you refinance.
 Follow these four steps to refinance your home:

 - Find the best mortgage rates: You can find out rates from a mortgage broker or shop online.
 A mortgage broker will work with several different companies to help you find the best rates for your refinance.

 - Apply for the refinance: Be prepared to pay an application fee.
 Application fees can range from $75 to $300, depending on the mortgage company.

 - Find out the amount that you qualify to borrow: You can find how much you could potentially borrow by getting your home appraised.
 You might be required to pay for the appraisal, which can cost between $300 to $700.

 - Be prepared to pay the loan origination fees: Loan origination fees are usually a percentage of the loan between 0 percent and 1.5 percent.
 You can also purchase additional “points,” which can help to lower the interest rate on the loan.
 The process is similar to paying the interest on the loan up front.

 Refinancing your mortgage might not always be the best option.
 You need to determine if the pros of the refinance outweigh the cons.

 You might benefit from a number of advantages that come with refinancing your home loan.
 Know the pros of refinancing and how a refinance could help your financial strategy:

-- Refinancing out of an ARM loan into a fixed-rate mortgage can lock in lower interest rates.
+- Refinancing out of an adjustable-rate mortgage into a fixed-rate mortgage can lock in lower interest rates.
 With an ARM, you have scheduled rate increases built into your loan.
 Refinancing allows you to secure a lower interest rate for the life of the loan.

-- Take advantage of the equity in your home to finance other purchases.
+- You can take advantage of the equity in your home to finance other purchases.
 A cash-out refinance allows you to use the money you have in your home to pay for things like home repairs, a wedding or school expenses.